 What is Fellowship Hour?

 All are welcome after our services to have light refreshments.
 Don’t be surprised if someone invites you, but you are free to decline the invitation – it’s your choice.

 Can anyone receive Communion at PDCC?

 Yes!
-We celebrate Communion on the first Sunday of each month at the 10:00am service.
+We celebrate Communion on the first Sunday of each month at each of the two services.
 At PDCC the Communion table is open – open to anyone who wishes to participate regardless of membership, age, sexual orientation, etc. In the spirit of community, it is a time to come together to celebrate our oneness.
 If you prefer not to participate, that is fine – your participation is whatever you want it to be.

 How do I learn more about your church without pressure to join?